-We finally head out on the road, bounce down Colorado’s bumpy backcountry discovery route, and search for the right pace for long-term travel.
+Listen in on our first week on the road, as we leave Fort Collins, overland Colorado’s bumpy backcountry discovery route, explore Buena Vista, Salida, and Leadville, and search for the right pace for long-term travel.

 Photos from this episode: visit our blog, Driving Inertia

 This is Road Tripping in America.
 I’m Lisa and this is Paul and we’re in search of the continuous road trip.
 This is series two, episode one: on the road…again!
 Recorded live in Colorado’s lovely national forest land.

 Today, join us on Colorado’s bumpy backcountry discovery route and the Collegiate Peaks Scenic Byway as we work on finding the right pace for long term travel.